Meet our Trustees and Executive Management Team

 Carole Gibbard - Chair of the Board of Trustees

-John joined the Board of Trustees in October 2013 and is part of the Clinical Governance Committee.
+John joined the Board of Trustees in October 2013 and is currently Chair of the Clinical Governance Committee.

 John left full time employment in 2009 following a career as a business consultant, trades union official, and public sector director and chief executive.
 Since then he has been undertaking consultancy and voluntary work.